 5. Understand the relationship between your lender and school.

 Simply put, do they both have skin-in-the-game around your success?

 6. Understand the details of your loan and compare lenders.

 For too many Americans - think 44 million Americans with a growing $1.5 trillion in debt - paying off student loans feels like a never ending battle.
 With cloudy terms and marketing language that doesn't match the actual experience of lending, we as a society should expect more of our lenders.

 And now we can.
-Skills Fund has flipped the student loan model on its head to offer the anti-loan; one in which all loan terms, estimated costs, and details are disclosed before you waste a hard credit check.
+Skills Fund has flipped the student loan model on its head.
+Our options are simple and clear, and we help you understand the details all the way through the process.
 Skills Fund makes it easy for you to compare loan details and choose the option that's best for you, because ultimately, this is about your Return on Education.

 We encourage you to do your research and demand details around your rate, estimated APR and payment costs on the front end of your lending experience.